softwaredevelop/mql5/Indicators/MyIndicators/Authors/Kaufman/PVI_NVI_Pro.md

 ## 3. MQL5 Implementation Details

 * **Modular Calculation Engine (`PVI_NVI_Calculator.mqh`):** All mathematical logic is encapsulated in a dedicated include file.

-The calculator uses a full recalculation loop to ensure the cumulative lines are always accurate.
+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** The internal buffers (`pvi_buffer`, `nvi_buffer`) persist their state between ticks.
+This allows the cumulative calculation to continue seamlessly from the last known value without re-processing the entire history.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag.

 * **Display Mode for Clarity:** Because the PVI and NVI lines can diverge significantly over time, compressing the vertical scale, the indicator includes a `Display Mode` input.
 This allows the user to focus on either the PVI or the NVI individually, which automatically adjusts the chart scale for optimal visibility.